RyanGaudion/Verses-Node/REPORT.md

 The stats page is split into 2 main sections, quick statistics (which provide short summaries such as how many chapters have been read in the last 30 days, or what percentage of the Bible is complete) and the monthly graph (which shows in a chart how many chapters have been read per month for the last year).

 These statistics are calculated using multiple complex MongoDB aggregation pipelines and are then displayed on screen via EJS.
-The graph provides data visulisation for the user to easily see their current reading habit vs previous months.
+The graph provides data visualisation for the user to easily see their current reading habit vs previous months.
 This also uses aggregation for its data as well as AlpineJS and TailwindCSS for the graph's UI.

 ![Stats](./images/StatsPage.png)

 ## User
-The user can create an account via the register page and then sign in to their account via the login page.
+The user can create an account via the Register Page and then sign in to their account via the Login Page.

 The user's password is not stored in the database directly, but instead uses a database model pre-hook & BCrypt in order to hash the password before it is stored in the database.